The ESSnuSB design study: overview and future prospects: CP Violation Measurement at the Second Oscillation Maximum

-The advantages of measurement at the \nth{2} oscillation maximum over the \nth{1} one are significantly larger difference between neutrino and antineutrino oscillation probabilities and minimal dependance of oscillation functions on matter effects.
-The downside is that the \nth{2} maximum is about three times further away from the source than the \nth{1} maximum for a given neutrino energy, implying a reduction of neutrino flux -- consequently the number of expected neutrino interactions -- by a factor of nine.
-However, given the larger CPV amplitude (\ref{eq:CPV_amplitude_ratio}) and assuming that the background and systematic error are comparable at the \nth{1} and \nth{2} maximum, the measurement at the \nth{2} is expected to be more significant and precise if large enough statistical sample can be accumulated~\cite{Baussan:2013zcy, Agarwalla:2014tpa, Chakraborty:2017ccm, Chakraborty:2019jlv, Ghosh:2019sfi, Blennow:2019bvl, Alekou:2022mav, Abele:2022iml}.
-To accumulate a significant statistical sample at the \nth{2} maximum, a very intense neutrino beam is required.
+The advantages of measurement at the second oscillation maximum over the first one are significantly larger difference between neutrino and antineutrino oscillation probabilities, and minimal dependance of oscillation functions on matter effects.
+The downside is that the second maximum is about three times further away from the source than the first maximum for a given neutrino energy, implying a reduction of neutrino flux---consequently the number of expected neutrino interactions---by a factor of nine.
+Alternatively, one could move from the first to the second oscillation maximum by keeping the distance and lowering the neutrino energy which would also result in the lower interaction rate due to smaller neutrino interaction cross-section and larger dispersion of the beam; this is unfeasible in the \essnusb{} setup because one would quickly go below the $\nu_\mu$ CC interaction threshold by lowering the already low neutrino energy.
+However, given the larger CPV \mbox{amplitude (\ref{eq:CPV_amplitude_ratio})} and assuming that the background and systematic error are comparable at the first and second maximum, the measurement at the second is expected to be more significant and precise if large enough statistical sample can be accumulated~\cite{Baussan:2013zcy, Agarwalla:2014tpa, Chakraborty:2017ccm, Chakraborty:2019jlv, Ghosh:2019sfi, Blennow:2019bvl, Alekou:2022mav, Abele:2022iml}.
+To accumulate a significant statistical sample at the second maximum, a very intense neutrino beam is required.
 To achieve this, the \essnusb{} project foresees to use the uniquely powerful ESS proton linear accelerator currently in construction near Lund in Sweden.

-\section{Neutrino beam}
+\section{Neutrino Beam}

 Neutrino beam for the \essnusb{} experiment will be produced using the ESS \cite{Garoby:2017vew} proton linear accelerator.